ngs-docs/2021-GGG298/Week7-Git_and_GitHub_for_file_tracking_and_sharing/README.md

 You should see:

->On branch master
+>On branch main
->Your branch is ahead of 'origin/master' by 1 commit.
+>Your branch is ahead of 'origin/main' by 1 commit.
   (use "git push" to publish your local commits)
 >
 >nothing to commit, working tree clean

-What this tells you is that you are now **out of sync** with your origin/master git repo, which is the GitHub URL above from which you cloned this repo.
+What this tells you is that you are now **out of sync** with your origin/main git repo, which is the GitHub URL above from which you cloned this repo.

 Let's fix that: